 She received her B.Sc. in Pharmacy from the University of Toronto, her Pharm.D. from the Albany College of Pharmacy, completed a two-year post doctoral fellowship in infectious diseases and pharmacokinetics at Millard Fillmore Hospital, and her M.S. in biometry from the University at Buffalo

 Dr. Bhavnani is an Associate Research Professor at the University at Buffalo.

-He received his doctorate from the University at Buffalo and completed a two-year post-doctoral fellowship at the University of North Carolina Eshelman School of Pharmacy.
+He received his Doctor of Pharmacy from the University at Buffalo and completed a two-year post-doctoral fellowship in pharmacometrics at the Institute for Clinical Pharmacodynamics.

 Executive Director, Clinical Operations

 Dr. Slover is an infectious disease pharmacotherapy specialist with over 12 years of drug development experience.
 She has served as the Global Project Management Lead at a mid-size company.
 Dr. Slover led projects in multiple therapeutic areas, including infectious diseases and immunology, from pre-clinical through clinical to registration submissions.

 Dr. Bruss is an infectious disease specialist with over 20 years of drug development experience.
 He has led teams to successful product registration in United States, Europe, Japan and other countries.
 Dr. Bruss has been involved in the development of antibiotics, antivirals, antifungals, vaccines, and biologics ─ including immunoglobulin products and hyper-immune immunoglobulin products.

 Mr. Leslie has more than 25 years of working experience in the pharmaceutical industry.
 He has extensive Regulatory Affair and Quality Assurance & Compliance experience in the development, manufacture, licensing, commercialization and control of different biological products and technology platforms in Europe, Untied States, and other countries.